Burnley: Post-Second World War

 The Queen, together with Prince Philip, first visited the town as well as Nelson and the Mullard valve factory at Simonstone near Padiham in 1955.

 There were widespread celebrations in the town in the summer of 1960, when Burnley FC won the old first division to become Football League champions.

 The Queen paid a second official visit to the town in summer 1961, marking the 100th anniversary of Burnley's borough status.
 The rest of the decade saw large-scale redevelopment in the town.
 Many buildings were demolished including the market hall, the cattle market, the Odeon cinema and thousands of mainly terraced houses.
-New construction projects included the Charter Walk shopping centre, Centenary way and its flyover, the Keirby Hotel, a new central bus station, Trafalgar flats, and a number of office blocks.
+New construction projects included the Charter Walk shopping centre, Centenary Way and its flyover, the Keirby Hotel, a new central bus station, a large scale housing development known as Trafalgar Gardens, and a number of office blocks.
 The town's largest coal mine, Bank Hall Colliery, closed in April 1971 resulting in the loss of 571 jobs.
 The area of the mine has been restored as a park.

 In 1980 Burnley was connected to the motorway network, through the construction of the first and second sections of the M65.
 Although the route, next to the railway and over the former Clifton colliery site, was chosen to minimise the clearance of occupied land, Yatefield, Olive Mount and Whittlefield Mills, Burnley Barracks, and several hundred more terrace houses had to be demolished.
 Unusually this route passed close to the town centre and had a partitioning effect on the districts of Gannow, Ightenhill, Whittlefield, Rose Grove and Lowerhouse to the north.
 The 1980s and 1990s saw massive expansion of Ightenhill and Whittlefield.
 Developers such as Bovis, Barratt and Wainhomes built large housing estates, predominantly on greenfield land.

 In summer 1992, the town came to national attention following rioting on the Stoops and Hargher Clough council estates in the south west of the town.

 The millennium brought some improvement projects, notably the "Forest of Burnley" scheme, which planted approximately a million trees throughout the town and its outskirts, and the creation of the Lowerhouse Lodges local nature reserve.

 In June 2001, during the 2001 England riots, the town again received national attention following a series of violent disturbances arising from racial tensions between some of its White and Asian residents.